-Remark 1.16 (Complications).
+Remark 1.17: (Reality is more complicated than this!).
 The setting considered in this section is a special case of much more general ones, which are needed in many applications.
 If different materials are present in the region considered, or the properties of the material vary in space, then ε, μ, σ are function of position.
 In this case, for instance, to obtain (10) we cannot simply move μ to the second term and find componentwise solution of the Helmholtz equation, but we obtain some more general elliptic equations.
 If the material is anisotropic, then the coefficients are modelled by symmetric positive definite matrices (semi-definite in case of σ).
 Since the polarisation of a material given an impinging electromagnetic field is not immediate, the multiplications $\epsilon \mathcal{E}$ and $\mu \mathcal{H}$ in (8) are more precisely modelled as convolutions in time between \mathcal{E}/\mathcal{H} and suitable kernels; however in frequency-domain these give rise to standard products $\epsilon(\omega)\mathbf{E}$ and $\mu(\omega)\mathbf{H}$ where now the coefficients depends on the frequency ω .
-In some materials and regimes (e.g. in lasers) the coefficients ε and μ need to be modelled as nonlinear operators acting on \mathbf{E} and \mathbf{H} : this is the field of nonlinear optics.
+In some materials and regimes (e.g. in lasers) the coefficients ε and μ need to be modelled as non-linear operators acting on \mathbf{E} and \mathbf{H} : this is the field of non-linear optics.